haddocking/disvis/README.md

 ### MacOSX

-First install [*git*](https://git-scm.com/download) for MacOSX.
+First install [*git*](https://git-scm.com/download) for MacOSX (this might already be present on your system).
 Next, install [*pip*](https://pip.pypa.io/en/latest/installing.html),
 the official Python package manager.
-Either follow the link and install *pip* using their installation instructions or type
+Either follow the link and install *pip* using their installation instructions or open a terminal and type

     sudo easy_install pip

-The final step to prepare you system is installing the Python dependencies.
+The final step to prepare your system, is installing the Python dependencies.
-Open a shell and type
+In a terminal, type

     sudo pip install numpy cython

-Wait till the compilation and installion is finished (this might take awhile).
+Wait till the compilation and installation is finished.
 Your system is now proporly prepared.
 Follow the general instructions above to install **DisVis**.